Curing the high-energy perturbative instability of vector-quarkonium-photoproduction cross sections at order $\alpha \alpha_s^3$ with high-energy factorisation: High-energy factorisation for -wave-vector-quarkonium photoproduction

 \subsection{Resummation functions in the {DLA}}

 In the framework of CF at leading twist, there are two kinds of large perturbative corrections which enter the cross sections at large $\sqrt{s_{\gamma p}}$.
-First, there are the corrections enhanced by logarithms of $1+\eta$, which we have discussed in Section~\ref{sec:HEF-basic} and \ref{sec:strict-LLA}.
+First, there are the corrections enhanced by logarithms of $1+\eta$ and which we have discussed in Section~\ref{sec:HEF-basic} and \ref{sec:strict-LLA}.
 These lead to the perturbative instability of the quarkonium-production cross section.
-The second type of large logarithms enters the DGLAP evolution of PDFs as corrections enhanced by $\ln 1/z$ ($z$ being the parton light-cone momentum fraction) to the DGLAP splitting functions~\cite{Jaroszewicz:1982gr,Catani:1994sq,Altarelli:1999vw} which are functions of $z$.
-Most of the existing fits of collinear PDFs do not take into account these corrections to the DGLAP splitting functions to all orders in $\alpha_s$ because evolution of these PDFs is governed by the fixed-order NLO or NNLO DGLAP splitting functions.
-The resummation of $\ln(1/z)$-enhanced corrections in the PDF evolution has proven to be a complicated task, requiring a nontrivial matching of the DGLAP to the BFKL series~\cite{Altarelli:1999vw} which only relatively recently has led to significant improvements in the quality of PDF fits~\cite{Ball:2017otu, Abdolmaleki:2018jln}.
+A second type of large logarithms enters the DGLAP evolution of PDFs as corrections enhanced by $\ln 1/z$ ($z$ being the parton light-cone momentum fraction) to the DGLAP splitting functions~\cite{Jaroszewicz:1982gr,Catani:1994sq,Altarelli:1999vw} which are functions of $z$.
+Most of the existing fits of collinear PDFs do not take into account these corrections to the DGLAP splitting functions to all orders in $\alpha_s$ because the evolution of these PDFs is governed by the fixed-order NLO or NNLO DGLAP splitting functions.
+The resummation of $\ln(1/z)$-enhanced corrections in the PDF evolution has proven to be a complicated task, requiring a non-trivial matching of the BFKL to the DGLAP series~\cite{Altarelli:1999vw} which only relatively recently has led to significant improvements in the quality of PDF fits~\cite{Ball:2017otu, Abdolmaleki:2018jln}.

 In the case of $p_T$-integrated quarkonium-production cross sections, the perturbative instability of the cross section sets in at relatively modest collision energies, see e.g. \cf{fig:TCS_Jpsi_Y1S_NLO}.
-The fixed-order PDF evolution is still valid at these values of $x$, the PDF uncertainties are relatively small and usage of high-energy improved PDFs~\cite{Ball:2017otu} does not resolve the instability of NLO cross section~\cite{Serri:2021fhn}.
+The fixed-order PDF evolution is still valid at these values of $x$.
+The PDF uncertainties are thus relatively small and the usage of high-energy improved PDFs~\cite{Ball:2017otu} does not resolve the instability of NLO cross section~\cite{ColpaniSerri:2021bla}.
 Instead, the corrections leading to the perturbative instability come from the high-energy behaviour of the coefficient function.
 Our goal is thus to take them into account consistently with the fixed-order NLO and NNLO PDF evolutions.